YuxingW/flask-nginx-docker/README.md

 # flask-nginx-docker
-Docker template for hosting Flask and Nginx on docker on separated containers and plus Let's Encrypted SSL.
+Docker template for hosting Flask and Nginx on docker on separated containers.

-**In progress**

 This repo created because it was always time consuming to `Dockerize` a Python app and nginx with docker.
 With this repo you are able to run your web application on containers.